Stop managing meetings. Start designing them.

 From Control & Confusion to Cohesion

-Creating the conditions for meaningful conversation in complex environments requires a careful balance between structure and flexibility.
-In such contexts, processes must be adaptive enough to respond to shifting patterns, yet grounded enough to hold focus and direction.
-The goal isn't to control the conversation, but to foster an environment where engagement and exchange can lead to real insight.
-The Chaordic Stepping Stones framework provides a design approach that supports this balance.
-I was introduced to it through the work of Chris Corrigan, whose thinking on dialogue and participatory design have had a lasting impact on my facilitation practice.
+Designing meaningful meetings about complex topics requires a balance of structure and flexibility.
+Meeting routines must be flexible enough to respond to shifting patterns, yet structured enough to maintain focus and momentum.
+The goal isn't to control the conversation, but to create the conditions where engagement and exchange can lead to real insight.

 The Chaordic Stepping Stones Framework

-The stepping stones follow a progression of groundwork, inviting, implementing, and structuring.
+This approach moves through phases of groundwork, inviting, implementing, and structuring.
 Here is a quick description of each stepping stone:

 Necessity: What is the compelling reason to gather?
 What's important right now?